darbyic2/STL-Files/README.md

 Either the web page no longer existed or the design had since been modified in a way that did not suit me, or I just plain couldn't find it again in amongst the mass of similar items.

-Where I remembered, I have included a text file containing the URL of the original source of the files.
+Where I remembered, I have included a README.md file containing the URL of the original source of the files.